-Externally, PSES is integrated with the Department of Defense's (DoD) personnel investigations systems.
+Externally, PSES is integrated with the DCSA's personnel investigations systems.
 The system supports forms completion, electronic delivery of investigations, and the uploading of required adjudicative decisions on individual's background investigation allowing for full reciprocity of investigations among federal agencies.
-DoD is authorized under E.O.
-13869 Transferring Responsibility for Background Investigations to the Department of Defense, Signed April 29, 2019 to Conduct background investigations that were previously conducted by the National Background Investigation Bureau (NBIB) under the Office of Personnel Management (OPM).
+DCSA is authorized under E.O.
+13869 Transferring Responsibility for Background Investigations to the Department of Defense, Signed April 29, 2019, to Conduct background investigations that were previously conducted by the National Background Investigation Bureau (NBIB) under the Office of Personnel Management (OPM).